guzzle/guzzle/docs/quickstart.rst

     the timeout.
 ``HTTP_PROXY``
     Defines the proxy to use when sending requests using the "http" protocol.

+    Note: this only works using the CLI SAPI.
 ``HTTPS_PROXY``
     Defines the proxy to use when sending requests using the "https" protocol.